Process automation that turns rules into reliable execution

 01

-We identify the steps worth automating first
+We choose the steps that are actually worth automating

 Workflows for requests, orders and internal tasks